ankilab/EdgeVolution/README.md

 3) Microcontroller setup
 [microcontroller boards](conf/boards/README.md)

-To finally run EvoNAS, call the main script with the corresponding configuration files prepared in the previous steps.
+To finally run EdgeVolution, call the main script with the corresponding configuration files prepared in the previous steps.

 ```
 python main.py +hyperparameters=<your_hyperparams> +search_space=<your_search_space> +boards=nrf52840dk
 ```

-## Contributing to EvoNAS
+## Contributing to EdgeVolution
-To contribute to EvoNAS, follow these steps:
+To contribute to EdgeVolution, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.